How To Navigate A Friendship Breakup

 Seek out social support

 While it can be tempting to self-isolate in the aftermath of a friendship that ends, it’s unlikely to be helpful for your mental health.
 Spending some time alone to reflect can be useful, but cutting yourself off from your social life could do more harm than good.
-Reaching out to family members and other friends to get support or distract yourself and have fun may be a good idea, as may getting out and about to meet new people.
+Reaching out to family members and other friends to get support or distract yourself and have fun may be a good idea, as you may get out and about to meet new people.
 After all, recent research suggests that strong social connections are associated with increased stress resilience, so reaching out could help you get through this difficult period.

 Take space from your friend

-While it may be tempting to continue to check in on your former friend on social media or ask mutual friends about them, this may make it more challenging to move forward.
+While it may be tempting to continue to check in on your former friends on social media or ask mutual friends about them, this may make it more challenging to move forward.
 Instead, it might be best to distance yourself emotionally from them while you process the end of the relationship and work toward healing.

 Consider therapy